 At first I thought this was ridiculous (seriously dude, you are running an ultra, maybe put the phone down?), but then I heard his conversation – “You fell and probably broke your arm.
 You ran another 5 miles before you dropped.
 There is nothing to feel bad about.”

-As I was (trying) to fall asleep Saturday night, I kept hearing the sound of shoes hitting rocks in the back corners of my brain and I’d jolt awake.
+As I was (trying) to fall asleep Saturday night after the race, I kept hearing the sound of shoes hitting rocks in the back corners of my brain and I’d jolt awake.

 I am haunted by that sound.

 In the end, I know I could have run faster than I did (more on this in a second), but I was being overly cautious.